 All programs should provide a written position description outlining the responsibilities of the resident.
-UC Davis Health System has a Resident Medical Staff position description for use by all department training programs that are found in the Resident Medical Staff (RMS) Policy and Procedure Manual.
+UC Davis Health has a Resident Medical Staff position description for use by all department training programs that are found in the Resident Medical Staff (RMS) Policy and Procedure Manual.

 Applicants with one of the following qualifications are eligible for appointment to ACGME